Skip to main content

 Is there a meaningful difference between “kiss” depicted as one character vs. several?
 That’s about the same as the Japanese katakana “ga” being represented as single character (ガ) versus two characters (カ plus ゛)?
 Probably a meaningless difference in most cases that should be removed.

-So as part of Rosette 1.7, the tokenization and morphological analysis endpoints now support tokenizing and part-of-speech tagging for emoticons and emoji (as well as hashtags, @mentions, emails and URLs).
+In Babel Street Text Analytics, the tokenization and morphological analysis endpoints now support tokenizing and part-of-speech tagging for emoticons and emoji (as well as hashtags, @mentions, emails and URLs).
 This same functionality is also supported in our on-premises API and SDK.
-Furthermore, Rosette will lemmatize emoji (removing skin tone and gender modifiers, used with “people” emoji like “surfer”) and normalize multi-character emoji in the text stream to single emoji characters where they exist.
+Furthermore, Text Analytics will lemmatize emoji (removing skin tone and gender modifiers, used with “people” emoji like “surfer”) and normalize multi-character emoji in the text stream to single emoji characters where they exist.

 We enjoy diversity in our lives, but our language analyzers, not so much 😉